-The higher the frequency, the lower the ionospheric effect.
-Due to the frequency dependence, the ionospheric effect can be estimated when using two separate frequencies.
-For example, all GNSS constellations are transmitted at multiple frequencies to be able to correct the ionospheric delay.
 Higher frequencies require smaller antennas, as the size of an omnidirectional antenna is coupled to the wavelength of the carrier frequency.
 This can be an advantage as this makes the system more compact.
 However, the received power will also decrease due to the decreased antenna surface.
 As the distance between the transmitter and receiver is relatively large, increasing the received signal power is critically important.
 One popular solution exploited in satellites is the use of antenna arrays to create directional beams to increase signal power.